Home » Koh Chang » Koh Chang Beaches

 Lonely Beach, most famous for its nightlife, stands proudly as the party and travellers’ area among the Koh Chang beaches.

-It’s split between a small but excellent little beach, the slowly developing Lonely Beach (LB) Complex and the main village, with its Khao San Road vibe.
+It’s split between a small but excellent little beach, the developing Lonely Beach (LB) Complex and the main village, with its Khao San Road vibe.

 Accommodation

-Up in the actual village, meanwhile, you have a whole host of options from great affordable bungalows (Oasis, Magic Garden, Beach Jungle, Seaflower, Paradise Cottage, Blue Sky, Slumber Party) to guesthouses (Moondance, Carpe Diem, Cafe del Sunshine, Ploy, Easy Life, Jungle Fever) and even two small boutique style resorts (Warapura, Navagio).
-At the far southern end, Nest Sense, is the go-to resort for more upscale pool villas.
+Up in the actual village, meanwhile, you have a whole host of options from great affordable bungalows (, Oasis, O-Zen, Magic Garden, Beach Jungle, Lazy Elephant, Seaflower, Paradise Cottage) to guesthouses (Moondance, Tropical Nest, Carpe Diem, Cafe del Sunshine, Ploy, Easy Life, Jungle Fever, Blue Sky, Slumber Resort) and even three small boutique style resorts (Sunstone, Warapura, Navagio).

 Restaurants